 There are always exceptions, of course, that confound even actuaries.
-These ‘outlier’ events come unannounced.
+These events come unannounced.
 So rare are these exceptions that a theory was developed to explain their occurrence.
-The Black Swan Theory developed by Nassim Nicolas Taleb suggests that surprise events have major and long-lasting impact.(1) The recent mass-shooting in Las Vegas, Nevada; 2001 terrorist attacks; the Pacific tsunami in 2004; the stock-market crash of 1987; not even a seasoned actuary could have predicted these events with any level of confidence.
+The Black Swan Theory developed by Nassim Nicolas Taleb suggests that surprise events have major and long-lasting impact.(1) Mass-shooting events; the 9-11 terrorist attacks; the Pacific tsunami in 2004; the stock-market crash of 1987.
+Not even a seasoned actuary could have predicted these events with any level of confidence.

-In my own life, for example, I have come to fear airplane travel—particularly, I fear the worst possible scenarios regarding airplane travel—despite the fact that the odds are much higher for my getting in a car accident when I go to the grocery store.
+In my own life, for example, I fear the worst possible scenarios regarding airplane travel—despite the fact that the odds are much higher for my getting in a car accident when I go to the grocery store.
+When I am in public places, like a shopping mall or at a movie theatre, I fear the loner in the dark clothing who may be a mass-shooter.
 When I swim in the ocean, I fear a shark-attack more than I fear the more likely event of drowning.
-These are the ‘black swan’ events that haunt me.
-They are rare and infrequent outliers but their impact on me is as significant as the potential sighting of a real black swan in my front yard; an unlikely but extraordinary occurrence, indeed.
+These are the “black swan” outliers that haunt me.
+They are rare and infrequent events but their impact on me is as significant as the potential sighting of a real black swan in my front yard; an unlikely but extraordinary occurrence, indeed.

-Intellectually, we understand that we are much more likely to die from heart disease—the number 1 killer in the U.S. and around the world according to the CDC and the WHO.(2) Yet, we do not generally react with the same kind of fear to the more likely and pervasive threats to our lives.
-According to recent statistics, 7.4 million people around the world died from heart disease, while 32,658 persons died world-wide in terrorist related events.(3) Yet our deepest fears seem to center on that which is a more remote possibility.
+We do not generally react with the same kind of fear to the more likely and pervasive threats to our lives.
+For example, heart disease is the number 1 killer in the U.S. and around the world according to the CDC and the WHO.(2) According to recent statistics, 7.4 million people around the world died from heart disease, while 32,658 persons died world-wide in terrorist related events.(3) Yet our deepest fears seem to center on that which is a more remote possibility.

-Jesus encouraged his followers not to be anxious but to trust in the God who could be trusted even in the face of our anxieties.
+Jesus encouraged his followers not to be anxious but to trust in the God who could be trusted even in the face of our fears—remote possibilities, or far more likely outcomes.
 Hope, contrary to what many might believe, is not the absence of fear but often arises in the midst of fear.
-It is both that which anchors us in the midst of the storm, and that which compels us to move forward—however ploddingly—toward goals, our neighbors, and the God whom the apostle Paul names the “God of hope” in his letter to the Romans.
+It is both that which anchors us in the midst of the storm, and that which compels us to move forward—however ploddingly—toward goals, our neighbors, and the God whom the apostle Paul names the "God of hope."
 We hold on to hope even as we understand that living involves risk—all kinds of risks from the commonplace to the extraordinary.
-Hope can often feel like a desperate clinging to the God who is mysterious, and of whom we have no control.
+Hope does not always feel heroic or brave, but can often feel like a desperate clinging to the God who is mysterious, and of whom we have no control.

 Margaret Manning Shull is a member of the speaking and writing team at Ravi Zacharias International Ministries in Bellingham, Washington.